oqo0/personal-bot/README.md

 # Personal Discord Bot

+> **This project will stay unfinished.**
+Discord.py support was officially discontinued, so it doesn't make much sense to develop a bot using this library.

 This bot was created to make usage of personal servers easier.
 > Keep in mind that this bot was designed ONLY for usage on a private personal servers.